bmccutchanjr/snippets/README.md

 - Only the `file name` is required.
 It's a string value indicating the name of the file that other snippets will be merged into.

-- If `build` is specified, `snippets()` will return a true/false value indicating the success of the operation.  `build` is the name of an output file that your final merged result will be written to.
+- If `build` is specified, `snippets()` will return `true` on success, or a JavaScript Error object.  `build` is the name of an output file that your final merged result will be written to.
 It is a string.

 - `trim` indicates whether the final output should be trimmed by removing `carriage returns`, `line feeds` and leading `tabs` and `spaces`.
 The result isn't very pretty, but it's a but smaller, and your web browser will ignore those characters anyway.